 Sundays in Newcastle

 Fancy stepping back into the 1930’s for a day at the pictures?
-Why not visit the Tyneside Cinema, one of the best places to visit in Newcastle.
-As the UK’s last remaining newsreel cinemas, the Grade II listed building, which has been restored to encompass its art deco design, offers a great Sunday out thanks to its Sunday Brunch Club.
+Why not take a trip to the Tyneside Cinema, the North East’s leading independent specialist cinema and digital arts venue?
+As the UK’s last remaining newsreel cinema, the Grade II listed building, which has been restored to encompass its art deco design, offers a great Sunday out thanks to its Afternoon Tea at the Movies Club.

-Whether you’re a film lover or just wanting a relaxing Sunday morning out, the free Brunch Club runs every Sunday morning from 10.30am with monthly themes from Steven Spielberg to ‘Out of this World’.
-Just a 10 minute walk from Newcastle’s Manors Station, why not book a table to secure the best seat in the house, where you can enjoy a movie, delicious brunch including steak benedict and chorizo frittata and even get your morning paper delivered to your table.
-What’s more there are also toys and games for the kids, so you can sit back and get your Sunday off to the best possible start.
+Whether you’re a film buff or just want a relaxing Sunday afternoon out, their Afternoon at the Movies Club runs one Sunday a month from 3pm where you can sit back and enjoy a classic movie with traditional afternoon tea.
+Just a 10 minute walk from Newcastle’s Manors Station, why not book a table to secure the best seat in the house, where you can enjoy a movie and delicious afternoon tea including freshly made sandwiches and cakes delivered to your seat.

-Fancy trying one of the more unusual walks in Northumberland - Newcastle’s Victoria Tunnel will take you back in time as you explore the preserved 19th Century waggonway hidden under the city.
-Running 2.25 miles from the north of the city down to the River Tyne at Ouseburn, the tunnels which were built to transport coal, then later converted into an air raid shelter during World War 2, are now a must have when visiting the city.
-Just a 15 minute walk from Newcastle’s Manor Station make sure you pre book your tickets to experience this hidden heritage.
+Fancy trying one of the more unusual walks in Northumberland?
+Newcastle’s Victoria Tunnel will take you back in time as you explore the preserved 19th Century wagonway hidden under the city.
+Covering 2.25 miles from the north of the city down to the River Tyne at Ouseburn, the tunnels which were built to transport coal, then later converted into an air raid shelter during World War 2, are now a must when visiting the city.
+Just a 15-minute walk from Newcastle’s Manor Station, make sure you pre-book your tickets to experience this hidden treasure.

 There’s no better way to spend a sunny afternoon than away from the crowds of Newcastle city centre at the glorious Bradley Gardens.
 If you’re looking for relaxed walks in Northumberland, this hidden gem is located just nine miles outside the city and is easily accessible on the Northern line from Wylam Station.
-The tranquil 18th Century walled gardens, which have recently been transformed to their former glory, offer a great family day out.
+The tranquil 18th Century walled gardens, which have recently been returned to their former glory, offer a great family day out.
 Bradley Gardens is also home to a handcrafted furniture outlet, gift shop, nursery and the Glasshouse Café.
-Why not see it flourish for yourself this spring?
+Why not see it flourish for yourself?